 Note: Providers may request to transfer off a case at any time; however, the Provider may only do so if he or she arranges coverage of the case by another Provider, or, if the request to transfer off the case is granted by the Provider’s immediate supervisor.
 In this case, the Provider still must fade services for the client over a period no shorter than 30 days.

-Transportation of Clients

-Transportation Agreement (Indemnity Agreement)

-Prior to transporting clients, Providers should complete a Transportation Indemnity Agreement with the legal guardian (see Sharepoint), which requires the legal guardian’s signature.
-In signing this document, the Provider and legal guardian agree to take on full liability in case of emergencies.
-If the client is over the age of 18, he or she is also required to sign the Transportation agreement unless the caregiver has legal guardianship.
-A copy of this agreement should be emailed to admin@fullspectrumaba.com),

-Transportation Guidelines